ukanth/afwall/README.md

 ## How to compile
-For instructions how to compile AFWall+ please take a look at the [Wiki | Howto compile AFWall](https://github.com/ukanth/afwall/wiki/Howto-compile-AFWall-).
+For instructions how to compile AFWall+ please take a look at the [Wiki | HOWTO-Compile-AFWall ](https://github.com/ukanth/afwall/wiki/HOWTO-Compile-AFWall).

 ## Contributing